vala-community/libfridge/README.md

 Wishlist of features:
 - [ ] More agressive trying to load/save in case of errors
 - [ ] Optional SQL storage i think?
+Something stupid: One key one value.
+Optional like the json one
 - [ ] Save to binary?
 - [ ] Integrated debounce saving?
 - [ ] Make shit async for cases with heavy objects?